frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/bench-commands.md

 ### Setup Commands

-This command group for consists of commands used to manipulate the requirements and environments required by your Frappe environment.
+This command group consists of commands used to manipulate the requirements and environments required by your Frappe environment.
 The setup commands used for setting up the Frappe environment in context of the current bench need to be executed using `bench setup` as the prefix.
 So, the general usage of these